Tigers to meet St. Mary's in a second-round contest Thursday.

 See you at Memphis Madness on Friday, October 12 at 7:00pm.

-Prior to his joining the Grizzlies staff, Stoudamire was the director of player development for the Rice Owls basketball program under head coach Ben Braun for the 2008-09 campaign.
+Prior to his NBA stint, Stoudamire was the director of player development at Rice for the 2008-09 season.

-There was no sophomore jinx for Stoudamire in 1996-97.
-During his second NBA season with the Raptors, he averaged a career-best 20.2 points and also posted averages of 8.8 assists and 4.1 boards while playing in 81 of 82 regular season contests.
+During his second NBA season, he averaged a career-high 20.2 points and also posted averages of 8.8 assists and 4.1 boards in 81 games.